 · Special Interest Tours

 · Personal headset for easy exploration

 · Airport transfers with purchase of air from AmaWaterways

 · 2 nights hotel in Prague at the Old Town Hilton (or similar), including city tour and daily breakfast

 · Transfer from Prague to the ship in Nuremberg with Christmas Market visit enroute

-This cruise is filling fast – Don't miss out!
-Contact us today to reserve your stateroom for a low deposit!
+This fully escorted exclusive package is filling fast – Don't miss out!
+Contact us today to reserve your stateroom!